 At the Gutenberg Museum, you will see printing presses from all eras, learn about printing techniques used in Europe and elsewhere, and find out how books were produced in the past.
 The museum also explores the history of paper and writing.
-It further features a special area dedicated to the history of the print media.
-The collection of the Gutenberg Library includes job prints, bookplates, print graphics as well as posters, fine editions and art books (by appointment only).
-Temporary exhibitions focus on the history of book production, modern print graphics or typography, spanning the time from Gutenberg's time to the 21st century.
+Additionally, it features a special area dedicated to the history of print media.
+The collection of the Gutenberg Library includes job prints, bookplates, and print graphics as well as posters, fine editions, and art books (by appointment only).
+Temporary exhibitions focus on the history of book production, modern print graphics or typography, spanning from Gutenberg's time to the 21st century.

 A visit to the Gutenberg Museum's education workshop is always a special treat.
 In the printing shop, visitors can try their hand at typesetting and printing, assisted by skilled printers.
 The Gutenberg Museum offers a range of educational events for young and old and a well-stocked museum shop.
 Close to the museum, visitors can find several coffee shops and restaurants.